Digital and Offset magazine printing Australia

 Perfect binding and burst binding both present well, but are not suitable for heavy wear usages.
 They are useful for quality periodicals, school yearbooks, light use catalogues and other types of general usage publications.
 They are normally used for magazines with 64 or more pages.

 If your soft cover magazine is going to be very thick, or it needs to survive constant usage or extreme climatic conditions, you may require PUR binding.
-PUR binding uses a special high tach adhesive called Polyurethane Reactive Adhesive, and while this process is more expensive, it will provide a binding many times stronger than standard perfect binding.
+PUR binding uses a special high tach adhesive called Polyurethane Reactive Adhesive, and while this process is more expensive, it will provide a binding many times stronger than standard perfect binding for your printed magazines.

 Saddle Stitching (Stapling)